zolotarovgl/GeneExt/README.md

 # FAQs

-## GeneExt does not accept my annotation
+## GeneExt does not accept my annotation file

 see [Input debugging](#input-troubleshooting)